-

 Again, these cannot take indefinite articles or be made plural.

-✖ “He’s just looking for love.” (incorrect)
+✖ “He’s just looking for a love.” (incorrect)

 ✔ “He’s just looking for love.” (correct)